 Our scientific priorities are:

-Utilizing the skills, experience and expertise of all our Network members, the Penta Foundation, Penta Foundation UK and Penta ID Innovation develops and delivers world class research and training to drive understanding and practice related to infections in children.
+The Penta ID Network is central to everything we do at Penta.
+Utilizing the skills, experience and expertise of all our Network members, Penta develops and delivers world class research and training to drive understanding and practice related to infections in children

 Thirty years ago, Penta started with a shared passion of like-minded scientists who wanted to ensure that children were not left behind in the treatment of HIV/AIDS.
 Today, that idea has not only spread around the globe; it has birthed other interventions beyond HIV.

 The Paediatric European Network for Treatment of AIDS (PENTA) was established in 1991 as a collaboration between paediatric HIV centres in Europe.
 The primary aim of the Network was to undertake independent clinical trials to address specific questions about antiretroviral therapies in children living with HIV.
 Over time, as the Network started to grow beyond HIV clinical trials and observational studies, Penta became an ideal platform to generate, develop and support research and training activities – and thus the Penta Foundation was born.

 Recognising that other infections in children were similarly neglected, in 2011, Penta evolved into Penta ID (Infectious Diseases), extending its research to other paediatric infectious diseases.
 With the growing threat of antimicrobial resistance – Penta has since built an ambitious and unique agenda to tackle antimicrobial resistance, developing prevention and treatment strategies for children and newborns.
 In 2021 the fight against COVID-19 became an important focus for us; as central to our scientific strategy, we pulled together our Network members and collaborators to investigate the impact of SARS-CoV-2 on children and mothers’ health.